ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-zerto-xconnectivity.md

 1. Deploy VPC VPN as a Service - Site to Site Gateway.
 You can use the NSX private uplink subnet in VPC; many IP addresses are available for the VPN Gateway.
 1. Establish an IPsec VPN between {{site.data.keyword.vpc_short}} and your on-premises networks.
 You can use either policy-based or route-based tunnels.
-1. With policy-based VPN tunnels, ensure that at least the management and VI workload domains' management subnets are included in the local networks.
-With route-based tunnels, create VPC routes to the on-premises networks and ensure that the on-premises networks have a route to at least to the management and VI workload domains' management subnets.
+1. With policy-based VPN tunnels, ensure that at least the management and the management subnets of VI workload domains are included in the local networks.
+With route-based tunnels, create VPC routes to the on-premises networks and ensure that the on-premises networks have a route to at least to the management and the management subnets of VI workload domains.
 1. Configure a virtual protection group (VPG) for replication between {{site.data.keyword.cloud_notm}} and on-premises environments.

 In this second alternative pattern, the connectivity is established by using NSX Tier 0 IPsec VPN and integrated routing with VPC networking (VPC routes).
 The following diagram introduces the high-level steps to configure and deploy this connectivity type.